Green Guru Blog

 Read the guideHigh-CTR field notes linking algae season intake restriction to "mystery" low coverage and service calls.

-Read the postService-first rationale: low-head drainage control, reliability, and when drip/subsurface is the better choice.
+Read the postWhy SAM spray bodies help on mixed-grade sites, plus when drip/subsurface is the better choice.

 Read the postA service-first framework: pressure discipline, coverage discipline, scheduling discipline, and serviceability that reduces repeat failures.

-Read the postField notes on turf rotors: repeatable tuning, slope-friendly behavior, and why pressure discipline matters.
+Read the postField notes on turf rotors: repeatable tuning, cleaner slope behavior, and why pressure discipline matters.

-Read the postService-first field notes: why master valves matter, how DV100 supports SRMS flow protection, and what we verify before installing one.
+Read the postWhy master valves matter, how SRMS Tier 2 uses flow + MV, and what we verify before installing one.

 Read the postHigh source pressure, zone demand math, and why a unionized PRV can stop repeat failures and misting waste.